cbowns/Xcode-4-Fixins/README.md

+**These plugins are not tested with Xcode 5.x.
+CurrentLineHighlighter is known to crash Xcode 5.**

 __These plugins are known to be compatible with Xcode 4.5.2.
 For Xcode 4.0.2 support, see the xcode_402 branch.__

 __===== DESCRIPTION =====__